‘Yuri On Ice’ Season 2 Release Date: Is It Airing In October?

 Will There Be A Season 2?

 With that out of the way, let’s talk possibility.
 Is the studio, MAPPA, interested on working on Yuri On Ice Season 2?
-The answer may have been hinted by writer Kubo Mitsurou in an interview two months ago, as previously reported by The Inquisitr.
+The answer may have been hinted by writer Kubo Mitsurou in an interview two months ago, as previously reported by the Inquisitr.

-With this statement, it is entirely possible that a season 2 may be in the works right now, albeit in very early stages.
+With this statement, it is entirely possible that a Season 2 may be in the works right now, albeit in very early stages.
 If not, well, fans can only hope that the development will start soon in time for a 2017 launch date.

 When Will Season 2 Launch?